e-Spirit/fsxa-pwa/docs/css/RemovingTailwind.md

 npm uninstall tailwindcss @nuxtjs/tailwindcss
 ```

-Finally you have to remove the tailwind build module from the `nuxt.config.ts` file
+Next you have to remove the tailwind build module from the `nuxt.config.ts` file

 ```typescript
   /*